survivejs/webpack-book/manuscript/02_compared.md

 # Webpack Compared

 You can understand better why webpack's approach is powerful by putting it into a historical context.
 Back in the day, it was enough to concatenate some scripts together.
-Times have changed, though, and now distributing your JavaScript code can be a complex endeavor.
+Times have changed, though, and now distributing your JavaScript code can be a complicated endeavor.

 This problem has escalated with the rise of single page applications (SPAs).
-They tend to rely on numerous hefty libraries.
+They tend to rely on many hefty libraries.
 For this reason, there are multiple strategies on how to load them.
 You could load them all at once or consider loading libraries as you need them.
-Webpack supports many of these sort of strategies.
+Webpack supports many of these sorts of strategies.

 The popularity of Node and [npm](https://www.npmjs.com/), its package manager, provide more context.
-Before npm became popular, it was difficult to consume dependencies.
-There was a period of time when people developed frontend specific package managers, but npm won in the end.
+Before npm became popular, it was hard to consume dependencies.
+There was a period when people developed frontend specific package managers, but npm won in the end.
 Now dependency management is easier than before, although there are still challenges to overcome.

 ## Task Runners and Bundlers

 Historically speaking, there have been many build tools. *Make* is perhaps the best known, and it is still a viable option.
-Specialized *task runners*, such as Grunt, and Gulp were created particularly with JavaScript developers in mind.
+Specialized *task runners*, such as Grunt and Gulp were created particularly with JavaScript developers in mind.
 Plugins available through npm made both task runners powerful and extendable.
 It is possible to use even npm `scripts` as a task runner.
 That's common, particularly with webpack.

 Task runners are great tools on a high level.
 They allow you to perform operations in a cross-platform manner.
-The problems begin when you need to splice various assets together and produce bundles.
-This is the reason we have *bundlers*, such as Browserify, Brunch, or webpack.
+The problems begin when you need to splice various assets together and produce bundles. *bundlers*, such as Browserify, Brunch, or webpack, exist for this reason.

 For a while, a solution known as [RequireJS](http://requirejs.org/) was popular.
 The idea was to provide an asynchronous module definition and build on top of that.
 The format, AMD, is covered in greater detail later in this chapter.
 Fortunately, the standards have caught up, and RequireJS seems more like a curiosity now.